 Irrespective of your decision, how you go about implementing distribution of mutual funds will directly correlate to your business KPIs.

-- 9+ years of experience building the top robo advisors in India like Scripbox, Clearfunds (acquired by Mobikwik), etc.
+- A decade of building the top robo advisors in India like Scripbox, Upstox, Paisabazaar, Clearfunds (acquired by Mobikwik) and more.